-(a) Earn-out obligation:
+13. Earn-out liability:

-As part of the acquisition of Broadstreet in fiscal 2012, a portion of the total consideration up to a maximum of \$2,192, payable 54% in cash and 46% in common shares, was subject to an earn-out arrangement over the earn-out period which ended on December 31, 2014.
-The earn-out was determined based on certain post-acquisition period revenue targets, as specified in the Agreement.
-In addition to the revenue targets, the earn-out arrangement was contingent upon the continued employment of the selling shareholders of Broadstreet during the earn-out period.
-In the event of resignation or termination of the selling shareholders of Broadstreet with cause from the Company during the earn-out period, the proportionate earn-out amounts were automatically considered forfeited.
+As part of the acquisition of Liberate in fiscal 2014, a portion of the total consideration up to a maximum of \$1,000, payable in 50% cash and 50% common shares, was contingent consideration subject to an earn-out arrangement over the earn-out period ended April 23, 2015.
+The earn-out was determined based on post-acquisition customer bookings targets as specified in the Agreement.
+As at March 31, 2015, the Company reviewed and assessed the probability of achieving such targets and determined that the earn-out targets were not met and, accordingly, the Company recorded an earn-out recovery of \$398, which has been presented under loss from discontinued operation (note 25) in the consolidated statements of comprehensive income (loss) for the year ended December 31, 2015.